RICE In-Depth

 RICE video submissions can be about anything as long as they follow the video submission requirements and content restrictions.

 CWs are applied to videos as a courtesy to others.
-They do not place a judgement on your video and they have no affect on awards.
+They do not place a judgement on your video and they have no effect on awards.

-When participants submit their videos to RICE, they are asked if they would like to be notified of any content that appears in other videos.
+RICE participants are encouraged to fill out an optional "Intent to Participate and CW Request" form before the event begins.
+This form is released before submissions open.
+Users are asked if they would like to be notified of any content that appears in other videos.
 These are compiled and listed in the CW (content warning) section of the video infosheet, sometimes with expansion in an Extended VPR & CW document.

 Vidding Photosensitivity Relay (VPR)